-- Student must maintain an aggregate 90% (100/90) pace of completion to ensure completion within the maximum time frame. - Students must complete within 111% (100% completion divided by 90% required attendance) of the published length of the program to remain on financial aid.
-For example, if a program's published length takes 45 weeks to complete the maximum timeframe would be 50 weeks (45 wks. x 111%) to complete.
+• Students must complete within 150% (100% completion divided by 66.67% required attendance) of the published length of the program to remain on financial aid.
+For example, if a program's published length takes 45 weeks to complete the maximum timeframe would be 67.5 weeks (45 wks. x 150%) to complete.

-Note: Periods in which a student does not receive aid will be counted toward the maximum timeframe of 111% allowed to complete a program.
+Note: Periods in which a student does not receive aid will be counted toward the maximum timeframe of 150% allowed to complete a program.